Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

 \subsection{Linear Gaussian SEM with random weights and random DAGs (small scale study)}

-In the present study we consider a broader simulation over 13 algorithms in a similar Gaussian data setting as in Section~\ref{sec:small}, with the only difference that the number of nodes is reduced to 20 and the number of seeds is increased to 20.
+In the present study we consider a broader simulation over 11 algorithms in a similar Gaussian data setting as in Section~\ref{sec:small}, with the additional difference that the number of nodes is reduced to 20 and the number of seeds is increased to 20.
 This study took about 40 minutes to finish on a MacBook Pro 2016 with 3.1 GHz Dual-Core Intel Core i5.
 The full \proglang{JSON} specification for this study is found in \emph{paper\_er\_sem\_small.json}.

-Figure~\ref{fig:repr_roc} shows the FPR and TPRp based on pattern graphs and Figure~\ref{fig:repr_time} shows the computational times.
-We can directly observe that the \texttt{omcmc-bge} has the best (near perfect) performance, and that it comes at the cost of longer computational time.
-Apart from this, the results of Figure~\ref{fig:repr_roc} may be partitioned into two regions, FGES, HC, and Tabu having higher values for both TPR and FPRp and the rest having lower values for both TPR and FPRp.
+Figure~\ref{fig:repr_roc} shows the $TP/P$ and $FP/P$ based on pattern graphs and Figure~\ref{fig:repr_time} shows the computational times.
+We can directly observe that BOSS (\texttt{boss-sem-bic}), GRaSP (\texttt{grasp-sem-bic}), and the order MCMC (\texttt{omcmc-bge}) have very good performance, though they tend to also have longer computational time.
+Apart from this, the results of Figure~\ref{fig:repr_roc} may be partitioned into two regions, FGES (\texttt{fges-sem-bic}), HC (\texttt{hc\_sem-bic}), and Tabu (\texttt{tabu-bge}) having higher values for both $TP/P$ and $FP/P$ and the rest having lower values for both $TP/P$ and $FP/P$.